-There are eight types of IRB submissions at DMC:
+There are several types of IRB applications at Downstate.

-- 1. Determination that IRB review is not required (IRB Decision Aid) - 2.
-Exempt IRB review (including limited IRB review) - 3.
-Expedited IRB review - 4.
-Full (convened board) IRB review - 5.
-Humanitarian Use Device (HUD) for clinical purposes - 6.
-Expanded Access (also known as Compassionate Use or Preapproval Access) to investigational drugs (including biologics) for treatment use - 7.
-Request to use an external IRB - 8.
-Cooperative research review ("Single IRB" review of federally supported or conducted study)
+- 1. Determination that IRB review is not required (IRB Decision Aid). - 2.
+Exempt IRB review (including limited IRB review). - 3.
+Expedited IRB review. - 4.
+Full (convened board) IRB review. - 5.
+Humanitarian Use Device (HUD) for clinical purposes. - 6.
+Expanded Access (also known as Compassionate Use or Preapproval Access) to Investigational Drugs (including biologics) for Treatment Use. - 7.
+Request for External IRB Oversight. - 8.
+Independent Honest Broker.

-Refer to the following information for a description of each type of IRB application.
+To submit an IRB application, refer to the instructions and guidance on the IRB Electronic Submission Process website. following information for a description of each type of IRB application.